 - Breast pump.

 - Car seat.
-Most hospitals require that this be properly installed before leaving the hospital.
+Most hospitals require the car seat to be properly installed before leaving the hospital.
 If you need help, ask your nurses at the hospital for help with installing it before bringing your baby home.

 Newborn care - baby supplies